Anant-Arora/Text-OCR-End-To-End/README.md

-# 🧠 Handwriting OCR to SQL Pipeline – Eugia Pharma Internship Project
+# Handwriting OCR – Aurobindo Pharma Internship Project

 This repository contains the full implementation of an OCR pipeline designed to extract handwritten and typed pharmaceutical tables from scanned images and automatically insert the structured data into a SQL Server database.